swisspost/design-system/CONTRIBUTING.md

 #### Don't

-- run visual regression tests on every push pull request (as long as we don't have way more quota available)
+- run visual regression tests on every push on a pull request (as long as we don't have way more quota available)

 ## Merging